NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 Deploy Workloads with Terraform:

 In this lesson, we learn how to use Terraform to deploy an Azure VM.
 During this process, we will use the Cloud Shell and examine two Terraform files: one to create a resource group, and one to create a VM including its virtual network infrastructure.
 During this process, we work with the init - plan - apply terraform pattern and create the resources.

+ Deploy Workloads with Ansible:

+In this lesson, we learn how to use Ansible to deploy an Azure VM.
+During this process, we will use the Cloud Shell and examine a simple Ansible playbook which creates a VM, and we'll also have Ansible create that VM.
+We also learn two Azure CLI commands to create a resource group and virtual network.